 Who We Serve

 Literacy Council of Seattle serves a diverse group of adult learners each year.
-These include immigrants and refugees from more than 25 countries and many American-born adults.
-About 52% are between 25 and 44 years of age, 80% are female, and 100% are eager to earn English.
+These include immigrants and refugees from over 50 countries and many American-born adults.
+About 41% are between 19 and 44 years of age, over 60% are female, and 100% are eager to learn English.
 Some learners who come to LCS speak two or three other languages, other students have no reading or writing skills in any language.
 Some students stay six months to one year until they can manage the language demands of their job, while others continue until they can enter community college or job training programs.

 How It Works